chekchristopher/9javerify/README.md

 ## Getting Started

-To utilise this project to your website, follow these steps:
+To utilise this project to your website, follow these steps simply: add the url

+## How It Works
+The website prompts users to complete a task or challenge that is easy for humans but difficult for bots, such as:

+Answering few mandatory questions

+Clicking a button

+Once the challenge is passed, the user is verified as human.